Moving In Balance With Freely Flowing Energy Increases The Joy In Our Lives

 Our daily lives are filled with functional movement- reaching, sitting and standing up, typing, walking from one room to another, etc..
 Our functional movement patterns may become compromised/restricted.
 Bodywork Beyond Massage's sessions can help to repattern functional movement.

-These sessions will help bring to the client a new awareness of how they are moving, and help their bodies to unlearn patterns of movement that are no longer helpful, and to learn more biomechanically desirable ways to move/rest in stillness.
+These sessions will help bring to the client a new awareness of how they are moving; and help their body to unlearn patterns of movement that are no longer helpful, and to learn more biomechanically and energetically desirable ways to move/rest in stillness.

 Understanding some of what happens in our bodies when we breath properly can allow us to create fuller breath patterns, which also allows more freedom in muscles and joints, and provides more oxygen throughout our body; understanding how our weight is designed to move through our joints can help us to come into a more balanced and at ease posture; understanding what we feel like when our muscles are tightly clenched and learning what we feel like when muscles are pliable and able to respond with ease to changes gives us options for being in movement and in stillness with ease.